HadilMaadi/dating_game_app/README.md

 # dating_game_app
 This is a dating compatability game app where you'll date a classmate from our class !
+The app will ask you what type of person are you as well as your personal preference for a partner, the app will automatically choose the most 3 compatible people of our database with you and you can then choose your date !

-These are some of the screenshots of the app game !
+These are some of the screenshots of the app game, especially the dressing part !
 You can choose your skin color, your outfit and you are good to go for your date <3

 Enjoy !